-By using a flat rate, you’re charging for more than the hours worked.
-This means you won’t be capping your weekly income at 40 hours times your hourly rate.
-You can take on as many projects as you can comfortably balance and make more than you would have by charging hourly.
+Flat rate package pricing keeps you from capping your weekly income at 40 hours times your hourly rate.
+You can take on as many projects in a single month as you can comfortably balance and make more than you would have by charging hourly.

-Clients who sign on at a flat rate are typically overall better clients.
-They were willing to sign on at that rate and don’t care about the number of hours you work.
+Clients who sign on at a flat rate are typically overall better clients because they were willing to sign on at that rate and don’t care about the number of hours you work.
 Because of this, they are typically easier to work with and are less nit-picky.

-There’s a large chunk of people out there who prefer to pay hourly because they don’t see the true value of a website.
-They want to only pay for how long it takes you to design and build the website, they don’t care about the ongoing value.
+There’s a large chunk of people out there who prefer to pay hourly because it’s what they’re used to and because they don’t see the true value of a website.
+Those people want to only pay for how long it takes you to design and build the website, they don’t care about the ongoing value.
 By charging a flat rate, you’re removing those people from your audience.

-Would you pay a business coach $10,000 if they had zero proof they could help you grow your business in 4 months?
+Would you pay a business coach $10,000 if they had zero proof they could help you grow your business?
 If they didn’t have a single past client in their portfolio or any data to back up that they could in fact help you reach consistent $10k months, would you gladly hand over that amount of money?
 No, you wouldn’t.

 Would you pay that same person $200 – $500 for 2 months of business coaching with the expectation that they would go above and beyond because they want a really good testimonial from you?
 Probably.
 I know I would.

-And if you’re about to list a handful of people who have done this, let me ask you… do you personally know them?
+And if you’re about to list a handful of people who have launched their businesses with high priced packages, let me ask you this… do you personally know them?
 Do you know for a fact that they didn’t take on free projects or charge low prices when they first started out?
-Just because someone is charging premium prices right now and all you see on their social media is how successful they’ve been, and because they say they started out charging high prices… doesn’t mean they actually did.
+Just because someone is charging premium prices right now doesn’t mean they always have.

-My first project I charged a really low rate of of around $200 (maybe even $150!) for a simple blog.
+My first project I charged a really low flat rate of around $200 (maybe even $150!) for a simple blog.
 My second project, I charged around $550 for an eleven page website.
 When all was said and done, I made less than $15 per hour.
-But this client is my best ongoing client now!
+But this client was my best ongoing client for nearly 3 years!

-The simple answer: after every single project.
+The simple answer: raise your prices after every single project.
 As you get experience you’ll have proof in your portfolio to back up your raising prices.

 Here is how I raised my prices as I signed new projects: